- Therapy Modalities Glossary

 Narrative Therapy works by affirming and empowering your ability to tell your story in a way that helps you reach your therapeutic goals.

-What can I expect from a Narrative Therapy session?
+What can I expect from sessions in Narrative Therapy?

 Narrative Therapy often includes: